Empathy seems to be in short supply these days.

 - Read novels or short stories, or go to a play about people whose lives are different from yours.

 You could also go to a museum.
-At the in-development Empathy Museum, you'll literally be able to walk in someone else's shoes or have a conversation with someone you might not otherwise meet.
+At the Empathy Museum, you'll literally be able to walk in someone else's shoes or have a conversation with someone you might not otherwise meet.
 That's a pretty smart (and fun) way to practice empathy.

 All of the above can increase your empathy, and with it, your enjoyment of the world as you gain greater understanding of how interesting and diverse it really is.